-UNRESTRICTED NET POSITION - Unrestricted net position consist of net position that does not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+UNRESTRICTED NET POSITION - Unrestricted net position consist of net position that does not meet the definition of "restricted" or "net investment in capital assets."
 In the governmental environment, net position is often designated to indicate that management does not consider them to be available for general operations.
 These types of constraints on resources are internal and management can remove or modify them.
 Such internal designations are not reported on the face of the statement of net position.